FAIR-Chem/fairchem/data/open-catalyst-dataset/test/README.md

 ```

 **check_energy_and_forces**
 This script checks for three things given a system id.
 1) Forces on the final frame of the trajectory are converged (below a threshold defined by users).
-2) The final potential energy is lower than the initial potential energy.
+2) The final potential energy is lower than the initial potential energy, and potential energies are decreasing in a trajectory (a small spike is acceptable).
 3) The adsorption energy is equal to the final energy minus the reference energy.
 To run this script:
 ```
 python check_energy_and_forces --sysid_file (name).txt --traj_path_by_sysid (name).pkl --ref_energies (name).pkl --adsorption_energies (name).pkl --num_workers X
 ```